 To be on the safe side, I recommend not drinking artificially sweetened beverages during a fast.
 If you're absolutely dying for something other than water or plain coffee or tea during the last few hours of a fast, opt for a sparkling water that's very lightly flavored with something like natural lime.

 Do I Need To Cram A Day's Worth Of Meals Into Eight Hours?

-Regarding the "feeding window," (AKA the joyous time during which you get to eat) you want to reach the same calorie and macronutrient totals as you were before—provided you were already on a solid diet plan that corresponded to your goals, of course.
+Regarding the "feeding window" (AKA the joyous time during which you get to eat), you want to reach the same calorie and macronutrient totals as you were before—meaning amounts of fat, carbs, and protein—provided you were already on a solid diet plan that corresponded to your goals, of course.

 In theory, you'll be eating the same number of calories and macros per day, just with a different meal schedule than a typical eat-every-few-hours nutrition plan.
 Of course, you can always tweak calories and macros if and when your physique and training goals change.

 Greater Fat Burning: Research has shown that fasting for relatively long periods may result in greater fat burning and accelerated fat loss, even when total daily calorie intake remains the same.
 Most people find that they're able to have a few more of their favorite "cheat" foods during the feeding window and still see results.
 This is why IF is such an appealing diet for many people.

 Adherence: Other reasons why so many individuals love IF are that it's relatively easy to get used to and stick with, and it's a diet you don't have to discontinue—ever.
 You can do intermittent fasting long term with no adverse health effects.
 Instead, you'll actually see health benefits from IF.